-Before beginning, you will want to have the following items on-hand and ready in order to make your installation go as smoothly as possible.
+Before beginning the work, you will want to have the following items on-hand in order to make your installation go as smoothly as possible.

+- Shop drawings or truck drawings

+- Durcon Installation Kit (includes caulk tubes, finishing pads & beefcloths)

 - Safety glasses

 - Putty knives

 - Level

 - Multiple C-clamps

 - 2 inch wide masking tape

-- 2-part [A & B] epoxy adhesive (other sealants such as lab grade silicone are acceptable)
+- 2-part (A & B) epoxy adhesive (other sealants such as lab grade silicone are acceptable)

+- Durcon Color Matched Caulk (optional, use for an aesthetic finish)

 - Multiple applicator sticks

 - Lacquer thinner

 - Several pieces of hardwood blocking

 - Tapered shims made of wood or similar material

 - Several pieces of cardboard in varying sizes

 - 2 or 3 pieces of lumber, at least 1.5x the width of the cabinet

 - Scotchbrite® Light Duty white finishing pads

 - Distilled water

 - Several clean rags

-- Shop drawings or truck drawings

-To avoid problems later in the installation, take the time to check all cabinet runs to ensure they are level.
+Take time to inspect all cabinet runs to ensure they are level.